You may never see a Bassmaster Elite Series tournament won by an angler who fishes a buzzbait exclusively throughout a four-day event.

 Buzzbaits are best known for fishing in shallow stained water, but they can be just as effective in clear water when dressed for the occasion.
 The big, noisy traditional buzzbait may get you a few strikes, but a scaled down version will catch more fish in clear water.
 VanDam, who learned to bass fish on Michigan's ultraclear natural lakes, says buzzbaits can produce a lot of exciting topwater strikes, provided you choose and fish them appropriately.

-"Water clarity and cover determine the buzzbait I use and how fast I fish it," says the three-time Angler of the Year.
+"Water clarity and cover determine the buzzbait I use and how fast I fish it," says the seven-time Angler of the Year.
 "In clear water and sparse cover, I use a smaller, single-blade buzzbait that allows me to run it faster and trigger reactionary strikes."
 His favorite size is 1/4- or 3/8-ounce, but he will go to a 1/8-ounce if small baitfish are present or if skies are bright and there is little wind.

 "That 1/8-ounce can be magic on those quiet, bluebird days when you think a buzzbait would be inappropriate," he notes.
 VanDam is a strong proponent of faster speeds in clear water.
 Speed distorts the lure's true image and leaves fish with the impression it's a tasty critter trying to get away.
 To create a smaller image and enhance a fast moving buzzbait's performance, VanDam removes at least half of the strands from the skirt.
 A thinner skirt reduces buoyancy and the smaller profile is more natural, he says.

 "It keeps the bait running truer and the head deeper in the water, which in turn will increase your hookups," he explains.
 In addition, his skirt choice will be one that is more translucent, which also enhances the natural appeal.

 Klein recommends that anglers spend time learning the inherent characteristics of each type of buzzbait and how to alter them to suit your needs.